anonym-266/documentation_repo/README.md

-This repository is concerned with some aspects of software engeneering basics
+This repository is concerned with documentations on some aspects of software engeneering basics